 While DOE has not published the strategic plan, NIRS is tracking legislation and federal agency actions that are consistent with it.
 We have also submitted a Freedom of Information Act request to DOE, to obtain information about the plan and any connections between it and the White House’s negotiations with Saudi Arabia to sell nuclear reactors and infrastructure.

-Nuking the Climate: The House and Senate are poised to vote on bills that would lay the groundwork for a massive, nationwide and global expansion of nuclear power by 2040.
+Nuking the Climate: The House and Senate have advanced bills that would lay the groundwork for a massive, nationwide and global expansion of nuclear power by 2040.
 One bill would adopt the far-reaching “Nuclear Energy Strategic Plan” concocted by the Department of Energy (DOE) and the nuclear industry.
 The same bill would override federal purchasing rules to ensure that expansion by authorizing federal agencies to sign 40-year contracts to buy electricity from nuclear reactors, no matter the price.
 And, among other things, it would invest billions to create a massive facility at a federal lab for the nuclear industry to develop and test exotic nuclear reactor designs.
+Another bill, S. 4897, would expand uranium mining, provide a taxpayer bailout for old nuclear reactors, lower nuclear safety standards, subsidize new reactors, and promote both nuclear reprocessing and higher-grade uranium enrichment.
 The House and Senate are also considering a bill to generate more nuclear waste and divert taxpayer dollars from renewable energy by creating multi-billion-dollar tax breaks for aging reactors, as a subsidy for their continued operation and fuel purchases.
 A House bill would adopt the Nuclear Energy Strategic Plan, and require DOE to sponsor up to six “demonstration projects” involving the construction of exotic new reactor designs.
 Another bill would require the DOE to increase the production of more highly enriched uranium for new “advanced” reactor designs.
 This could increase the chances of nuclear weapons proliferation through demonstrating the feasibility of existing commercial enrichment technology to produce weapons-grade uranium.

 - H.R.3306 / S.903 Nuclear Energy Leadership Act